 Lenders don’t want to lose money when they extend financing.
 If your credit score isn’t high enough to give them that assurance, you may still be able to get financing by securing your loan with collateral.
 If you can make a bigger deposit or use your property, you may be able to secure a loan with a lower credit score.

-Consider a credit builder loan
+Consider a credit-builder loan

 Take out an installment loan to help rebuild your credit.
-Establishing a history of on-time payments can raise your credit score over time.
+Establishing a history of on-time payments can help raise your credit score over time.
 To avoid falling behind, make it a point to mail in your payments early or have your payments automatically deducted from your bank account each month.

 Wait to apply for financing until your credit score improves